Portfolio Submission

 • Why they are interested in studying at Peabody.

-• Applicants will also take some placement tests in music theory, sight singing, and computer music, including the Foundations Benchmark Exam.
+• Applicants will also take a test in music theory called the Foundations Benchmark Exam.

 Master of Music